 Viruses easily transfer from glass surfaces, like the ones on smartphones, to fingertips, a recent study in the Journal of Applied Microbiology found.
 (Another good reason to sanitize your smartphone regularly.)
 So you might want to be aware of that when you test touch-screen devices in stores: One study found that of four iPads swabbed in two Apple stores, one contained Staphylococcus aureus, the most common cause of staph infections.

-The Remedy Rx: If you play with public touchscreen gadgets or computers, wash your hands or hit the hand-sanitizer pump when you're done.
+The Rx: If you play with public touchscreen gadgets or computers, wash your hands or hit the hand-sanitizer pump when you're done.

 You Are Using Makeup Testers